-Here's how my previous work experience as an Advertising Producer / Creative Project Manager for commercial photo shoots enabled me to develop many of the skills that I now use as a UX Designer.
-I'll draw some parallels between the roles of Producer and UX Designer; these are clearly different roles, but both involve similar creative problem-solving abilities.
+This portfolio piece shows how my previous work experience as an Advertising Producer / Creative Project Manager for commercial photo shoots enabled me to develop many of the skills that I now use as a UX Designer.
+I'll draw some parallels between the roles of Producer and UX Designer; these are clearly different roles, but both involve similar problem-solving abilities.

 I selected, hired, and managed a creative team consisting of models, stylists, and a photographer.
 Our team produced advertising images for a successful billboard and web campaign for T-Mobile.
 The client was so pleased with the results that the campaign was expanded nationwide.

 - Role: Art Producer / Creative Project Manager

 - Tools: Photographer sourcebooks, photographer portfolios, Microsoft Office Suite

 My User Research began with interviewing the Art Director, and asking the right questions to fully understand his vision.
 I also conducted Stakeholder Interviews, to understand the client's business and marketing requirements.
 When I had a thorough understanding of the Art Director's vision, as well as our client's budget and scheduling constraints, I called in appropriate photographer portfolios, and hired the photographer best prepared to produce a successful shoot for our client.

 This was a fun campaign which expressed that "when you drop a call, you drop a person".
 This was a relatively simple concept for an ad, but the simplicity was a mark of the idea being sophisticated and refined, with all unnecessary aspects being stripped away.
 Since there was so little happening visually on each shot, everything that was there needed to be exactly right, and convey precisely the intended message.

 With the Art Director and Photographer, I created Personas (archetypes for the models), User Stories, and Scenarios to convey the client's message, and Storyboard the narrative.